• Skip to primary navigation

 Ingredients on a counter top.

-I use hot sauce to season my mac and cheese, but if you have extremely sensitive taste buds in your home, you're welcome to omit it.
+• Hot sauce - I use hot sauce to season my mac and cheese.
+It adds flavor and warmth without the heat (since we're using a small amount).
+If you have extremely sensitive taste buds in your home, you're welcome to omit it.
 I promise that the small amount of hot sauce does not make this mac and cheese hot or spicy - it is just enough to add flavor.

-Whole milk can be substituted with 2% milk.
-I do not recommend using skim milk.
+• Whole milk - Can be substituted with 2% milk if needed.
+I do not recommend using skim milk because the lower fat content can cause the cream sauce to break.

 Making a cheese sauce, pouring over macaroni, and adding to a casserole dish.